Gunmen kill 7 people, including children, in central Mexico; cartel messages left at crime scene

 In December, the Church in Mexico called on warring cartels to declare a truce.

-Guanajuato recorded the most homicides of any state in Mexico last year, with 3,151, 10.5 percent of murders nationwide, according to official figures.
+Guanajuato recorded the most homicides of any state in Mexico last year, with 3,151, 10.5% of murders nationwide, according to official figures.

 Since 2006, when the military launched an anti-drug operation, Mexico has tallied about 480,000 violent deaths.